From A Wiki of Ice and Fire

 - See also this collection of images.

-When he is sixteen his mother notices that he is no longer a boy, war has melted all the softness from his face and left him hard and lean.
+When Robb is sixteen his mother notices that he is no longer a boy, as war has melted all the softness from his face and left him hard and lean.
 His is clean shaven but his auburn hair falls uncut to his shoulders.
 On his head he bears his bronze and iron sword crown.
+Robb wears a surcoat over his armor and carries an oak shield decorated with a wolf's head.

 Robb is his father's son, with a keen sense of honor and justice.
 He shares his father's devotion to honor and is frequently accompanied by his direwolf, Grey Wind, whom he always takes with him into battle.